'WarioWare: Move It!' transforms your family and friends into squirming chaos imps

 An engine for hilarious humiliation

 This constant bewilderment gets much funnier with good company.
-I raced through all of the game's two-player Story mode with my wife and brother-in-law.
+I raced through all of the game's two-player Story mode with my wife and brother-in-law in a few hours.
 While we tag-teamed, the person sitting out got to watch a loony spectator sport, as hapless players scrambled to mime chickens pecking worms, waddle as penguins, or draw shapes with their butts.
-Best of all, the co-op is particularly forgiving; should you fail a task, your partner gets a shot at redemption.
+Best of all, the co-op is particularly forgiving; should you fail a task, your partner can replay it to redeem you.
 Should you run out of lives, you can revive by mimicking a special form on the screen.

 The game's party modes aren't nearly so fun — though their unique gimmicks are worth experiencing at least once.
-Medusa March complicates the motion gameplay by forcing you to freeze at random points.
+Medusa March complicates the motion gameplay by forcing you to hold still at random.
 Galactic Party Quest is like Mario Party, but even more arbitrary (just what I wanted!).
 Who's in Control? has you scrutinize rival teams to find out who's pantomiming microgames and who's actually playing them.
-Of all the party modes, Go the Distance is the only one that would become a staple in my house: and that's because it's the simplest: face off at microgames until one person remains.
+Of all the party modes, Go the Distance is the only one that would become a staple in my house, and that's because it's the simplest: face off at microgames until one person remains.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.